highly-curious/BG3-Icon-Formatter/README.md

      -Opens output folder when process has finished.

  File Prefix: inserts the input text string before each ouput image file name.
 Random button will generate a random 3 character string followed by underscore.

-      Example Input File name: Spell_Spellname
+     -Example Input File name: Spell_Spellname

-      Example Output File name: ABC_Spell_Spellname Using a prefix is best practice to avoid conflict with other mods.
+     -Example Output File name: ABC_Spell_Spellname

+Using a prefix is best practice to avoid conflict with other mods.
 I prefer to use one consistent prefix for all files in a mod.

-Note: This does not include the backgrounds for the 64x64 hotbar icons.
-These will still need added to the 64x64 icons after processing using a program like paint.net or krita to match the format in game.
+Note: This does not add the backgrounds for the 64x64 hotbar icons.
+These will still need added to the 64x64 icons after processing using a program such as paint.net or krita to match the format in game.

 # Installation: